 Fiat Chrysler has decided to recall about 1.4 million cars and trucks in the U.S.

 Ikea is offering a free kit to help consumers affix the furniture to a wall after two children died when the furniture tipped over.

 The U.S. Department of Agriculture says Illinois-based Aspen Foods is recalling nearly 2 million pounds of raw, frozen chicken products over concerns they might be contaminated with salmonella.

 The makers of Wish-Bone are voluntarily recalling a limited amount of ranch salad dressing after blue cheese dressing was accidentally put in the bottles.

 Two stuffed pull toy animals made by Bunnies by the Bay are being recalled due to a choking hazard.

 Acura has recalled two models of SUVs because the automatic emergency braking systems can malfunction and put the vehicles at risk of a collision.

 Mazda is recalling nearly 540,000 older cars and pickup trucks in the U.S. and Canada, adding to the growing list of recalled models.

-Mitsubishi is recalling nearly 166,000 older small cars and SUVs in the U.S. because the engines can stall unexpectedly.
+Ford is recalling nearly 423,000 cars and SUVs in North America because the power-assisted steering can fail while they’re being driven.